 If you buy, sell, or exchange at retail 3 vehicles or more within 12 months, then you need a dealer license.
 Of course, if you are just running an ad in the local paper trying to get rid of the old college car, that is a different story―you need not fret about WYDOT issuing you a citation for running an illegal business.

 There is a mountain a paperwork and red tape to surmount when preparing and submitting a license application.
 Hence, it is important to educate yourself on the current rules and regulations.

 From this point the procedure becomes a hunting and gathering mission, but here is a basic overview to what you'll need to do to apply for the license:

-- Complete and submit the background check form.
+- Complete and submit the Wyoming Vehicle Dealer/Wyoming Bases Manufacturer License Background Check Questionnaire (Form C&I BCQ).
 Each partner or owner of the business (even silent partners) will need to undergo a background check.

-- Complete a Vehicle Dealer Bond form showing evidence of a $25,000 surety bond surrendered to WYDOT.
+- Complete a Vehicle Dealer Bond (Form MV-424) showing evidence of a $25,000 surety bond surrendered to WYDOT.

 - Submit papers that demonstrate the incorporation or organization of your company.

 - Out-of-state applicants must register to do business in Wyoming with the Secretary of State's office.

 - Provide documents from the local city or county approving the venture.